braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/retention_reports.md

 Retention Reports are easy to generate, yet challenging to interpret and act on.
 To help aid marketers, we have assembled a couple of topics/questions to consider when looking at your Retention Reports.

-- Day-of-week trends for recurring campaigns (e.g Do Monday cohorts perform better than Saturday cohorts?)
+- Day-of-week trends for recurring Campaigns (e.g Do Monday cohorts perform better than Saturday cohorts?)
 - Where does the impact start to decline?
 This could be a signal that a new campaign that targets users at that point in time is needed as another boost to retention.
 - Am I seeing campaign fatigue?
 - Did that optimization to this campaign I made X days ago have a positive impact?